F.C. Vila Clotilde

-Futebol Clube Vila Clotilde is an Angolan basketball club based in Luanda.
-Being one of the most traditional and ancient basketball clubs in the country, the club was founded as an affiliate to Portugal's F.C.
+Futebol Clube Vila Clotilde is an Angolan basketball club based in the Luanda.
+Based in the Maculusso neighbourhood, they are one of the most traditional and ancient basketball clubs in the country, the club was founded as an affiliate to Portugal's F.C.
 Barreirense and currently features the sports of basketball and karate, of which the former has been a regular contestant at the Angolan Basketball League.

 During the colonial period, the club has won the district basketball championship of Angola ten times.
+In 2025, Vila Clotilde played in the Angolan Cup.

+Several Angolan national team players, such as Leonel Paulo, Pedro Bastos and Gerson Domingos have started their career at Vila Clotilde.